-The optimal bias rule subtly depends on the various environmental factors of the contest, e.g., the parameter r.
-However, the comparative statics can again be interpreted in light of the fundamental correspondence and our optimization approach.
-As stated above, p^ , the winning probability distribution in the optimum, must remain constant regardless of r.
+The optimal bias rule subtly depends on the parameter r.
+The comparative statics can again be interpreted in light of the fundamental correspondence and our optimization approach.
+As stated above, $p^$ , the winning probability distribution in the optimum, remains constant regardless of r.
 Imagine that r decreases.
-A higher effort-contributed by a stronger contestant-can be less effectively converted into higher winning odds, which narrows the spread in p^ and, in turn, depletes contestants' effort incentives.
-To counteract this effect and restore the required distribution p^ , an ex ante stronger contestant must be handicapped less severely because a larger α_i imposed on an ex ante stronger contestant, ceteris paribus, tends to enlarge the spread in the distribution of winning probabilities for any given effort profile.
+A higher effort-contributed by a stronger contestant-can be less effectively converted into higher winning odds, which narrows the spread in $p^$ and, in turn, depletes contestants' effort incentives.
+To counteract this effect and restore the required distribution $p^$ , a stronger contestant must be handicapped less severely because a larger $\alpha_i$ imposed on a stronger contestant enlarges the spread in the distribution of winning probabilities for any given effort profile.

-More intuitively, recall the usual rationale for leveling the playing field: Favoritism motivates the underdog, which in turn prevents the favorite from slacking off.
-This rationale can be cast into doubt when r decreases.
+More intuitively, recall the usual rationale for leveling the playing field: Preferential treatment motivates the underdog, which in turn prevents the favorite from slacking off.
+This logic can be cast into doubt when r decreases.
 A smaller r diminishes all contestants' incentives.
-On the one hand, a weaker contestant would respond less sensitively in his effort choice to the extra favoritism he receives.
-On the other hand, a stronger contestant tends to be less privileged to slack off regardless: A smaller r erodes his advantage because his higher effort is less effective for securing larger winning odds.
-As a result, a contest rule in favor of the weak loses its appeal, as both the positive incentive effect for underdogs and the disciplinary effect on the favorite tend to fade away.
-Handicapping strong contestants may backfire, as it excessively suppresses their winning odds and mutes their incentives.
-The optimum could turn out to favor favorites more to counteract these effects and preserve their momentum.
+On the one hand, a weaker contestant would respond less sensitively in his effort choice to the extra favor.
+On the other hand, a smaller r erodes a strong contestant's advantage because his higher effort is less effective for securing larger winning odds, which prevents him from slacking off regardless of the contest rule.
+When handicapping strong contestants, both the positive incentive effect for underdogs and the disciplinary effect on the favorite diminish.
+The optimum could favor favorites more to preserve their momentum.